Treatment

 Laser therapy for benign prostatic hyperplasia

-In a recent study of KTP laser treatment in candidates for transurethral resection of the prostate (TURP), no patients developed significant postoperative gross hematuria although more than half of the patients were on antiplatelet therapy immediately prior to surgery.7 In this study, prostates with volumes of up to 136 mL were safely treated, although some required operative times up to 99 minutes.
+In a 2005 study of KTP laser treatment in candidates for transurethral resection of the prostate (TURP), no patients developed significant postoperative gross hematuria although more than half of the patients were on antiplatelet therapy immediately prior to surgery.
+[14] In this study, prostates with volumes of up to 136 mL were safely treated, although some required prolonged operative times of up to 99 minutes.
 After a mean follow-up of 3.5 years, most patients in this study saw at least a 50% improvement in their American Urological Association Symptom Index (AUA-SI) and a 100% improvement in peak urinary flow rate (Qmax).

-Other laser energies have been used to incise or enucleate prostate adenomas down to the capsule.
+Laser energy has been used to incise or enucleate prostate adenomas down to the capsule, making this procedure the endoscopic analog of open simple prostatectomy.
 The Ho:YAG is ideally suited for this task because it creates precise incisions, cuts by vaporizing tissue with adequate hemostasis, and leaves minimal collateral damage.
 Advantages of this method include the availability of a specimen for histologic examination, less postoperative catheter time, and the ability to excise large adenomas.
 Drawbacks include greater training time and the need to transport the adenoma (in toto or portioned) into the bladder to morcellate it prior to removal.
-When comparing Ho:YAG prostate enucleation (HoLEP) with traditional TURP, in recent studies, both procedures were equally effective in relieving obstruction and lower urinary tract symptoms, but HoLEP can lead to a shorter catheterization time and hospital stay.

 Laser treatment of urothelial malignancies